-It is high time to introduce our house on wheels: "Popo".
-If you read our page about you already know a little about him.
+It is high time to introduce you to our house on wheels: “Popo”.
+If you have read our page about you already know a little about him.

 Our van is a bit like a member of our family.
-Our adventurous companion takes us everywhere, when he is not grumpy and we share 90% of our time with him, it's our little cocoon.
-So we can say that we love a crazy love our little "block".
-Blocking?
-Yes because let's be clear, it is not at all contoured so as to be aerodynamic, if you see what we mean ...
+Our adventure companion takes us everywhere, when he's not grumpy and we share 90% of our moments with him, he's our little cocoon.
+So we can say that we love our little “block” madly.
+Cinderblock?!
+Yes because let's be clear, it is not at all streamlined so as to be aerodynamic, if you know what we mean...

-Anyway ...
-We show you so many pictures of him on social networks (it's a little "Popo on the beach", "Popo in the mountains", ...), it's really time we present it to you correctly.
+Anyway… We show you so many photos of him on social networks (it's a bit like “Popo at the beach”, “Popo in the mountains”,…), that it's really time we introduce him to you properly.

-The "living space" is not huge and requires to perform a daily ritual (folding the bed, tidying the table ...) but we find everything we need, all in one "room" multi-functions .
+The "living space" is not huge and requires performing a daily ritual (folding the bed, putting away the table...) but we find everything we need there, all in a single multi-function "room". .